SmokedSeaSalt/SmokedSeaSalt.github.io/_posts/CODAM/2025-05-02-born2beroot.md

 password	requisite		pam_pwquality.so retry=3 minlen=10 ucredit=-1 lcredit=-1 dcredit=-1 maxrepeat=3 difok=7 refect_username
 password	requisite		pam_pwquality.so retry=3 minlen=10 ucredit=-1 lcredit=-1 dcredit=-1 maxrepeat=3 refect_username enforce_for_root
 ```
+6. passwd -> start the password manager to change the password to a new one. mess around with it to check if the rules are applied correctly.

 ## set correct timezone and time
 1. sudo timedatectl set-timezone Europe/Amsterdam